openphilanthropy/unrestricted-adversarial-examples/warmup.md

 ![bob_example_wide 2x](https://user-images.githubusercontent.com/306655/45507995-726bdd00-b748-11e8-9074-d93e257ea1a0.png)

 ### Implementing a defense
+You can get started with a basic working defense in [this colab notebook](https://colab.research.google.com/drive/1ISHInSv7zV-r0-vR8JgBCWayuI3MtMQY).
+Additional instructions are below.

 First install the requirements (assuming you already have working installation of Tensorflow or pytorch)